Picovoice/pico-cookbook/recipes/intent-based-voice-assistant/mcu/arduino/.templates/picovoice/README.md

 # Porcupine Wake Word Engine + Rhino Speech-To-Intent Engine Demo for Arduino ({LANGUAGE} language)

-This package contains a demo project with examples for Arduino using Porcupine wake word engine in conjuction with Rhino Speech-to-Intent Engine.
+This package contains a demo project with examples for Arduino using Porcupine Wake Word Engine in conjuction with Rhino Speech-to-Intent Engine.

 ## Compatibility